amarakulin/articles/AWS-EC2-RDS/CONFIGURATION.md

   ...
 ```

-`WebAppRole` - consist of two policies.
+`WebAppRole` - consists of two policies.
 They present a bad and good example respectively.
 The `WebAppSSMPolicyArn` - needs to execute scripts in the instance by SSM.
-It's bad Policy example, since we have access to all action and resources(Don't do that at home).
+It's a bad `Policy` example since we have access to all action and resources(Don't do that at home).
-The `WebAppS3Policy` - needs to get the jar file with an app from S3 bucket.
-It's good Policy example, since we provide necessary resources and actions only.
-There is no place to create or update something in S3, we are allowed to read only.
+The `WebAppS3Policy` - needs to get the jar file with an app from the S3 bucket.
+It's a good `Policy` example since we provide necessary resources and actions only.
+There is no place to create or update something in S3, we are allowed to read-only.
 ```yaml
 Parameters:
   WebAppRoleName: